-Influential economist and business executive.
-As Managing Director, Economist Group, Greater China, has deep knowledge of the Chinese economy, understands China and the West, and bridges the two in the age of China's rising and new globalization.
-Advocate for gender equality in China, introduces cutting-edge global economic research on gender, and promotes public debates to achieve social progress.
+Qian is an influential economist and business executive.
+As Managing Director of The Economist Group in Greater China, she has deep knowledge of the Chinese economy, understands both China and the West very well, with exceptional ability to bridge the two.
+She publishes in highly regarded academic journals and business outlets, and is frequently interviewed by BBC, CNBC, NPR etc. She is also a prominent advocate for gender equality in China, and introduces cutting edge global economic research on gender, and promotes intelligent public debates reaching millions of people.

 In 2012, Pei-Chun Tsai took the reins at Pou Chen, which produces 300 million shoes per year for brands like Nike, Reebok, Adidas and Puma.
 The Taiwanese company, with revenues of more than $8 billion, was founded by the Wharton graduate’s father almost 50 years ago and now claims to be the world’s largest manufacturer of athletic and casual footwear.
 Its operations are sprawling, with more than 400,000 employees in Mexico, Indonesia, China, and beyond.